Houston Longshoreman Injury Attorneys

 Longshoremen's Rights Under Maritime Law

 Most of the machinery used in a marine terminal requires a fair amount of skill and experience to operate safely and effectively.
 Due to the high potential for injury, the National Maritime Safety Administration was formed to protect the rights of those working in the marine cargo handling industry in the United States.
-This administration works in conjunction with the Occupational Safety and Health Administration to provide longshoremen and others in the marine cargo handling industry with information, counsel, access to health, and safety training resources.
+This administration works in conjunction with the Occupational Safety and Health Administration to provide longshoremen and others in the marine cargo handling industry with information, counsel, and access to health, and safety training resources.

 Receiving Disability for Breathing Problems Developed in a Shipyard